A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Results and Discussion

 The flow fields we have used in this study are approximations to the real flow that result from the complex geometry and motions of a sarcomere.
 Our goal in using these estimates of flow was to explore how bulk motion may influence substrate delivery and to establish a basis on which future research could more deeply investigate this unexplored aspect of intra-sarcomeric transport.
-We are, however, acutely aware that myriad factors may influence the flow, including more complex lattice motions (changing sarcomere radius) and flows between adjacent (radially and axially) sarcomeres.
-Indeed, the porosity of the z-disk might allow axial flow, challenging our assumption of the no-slip condition for Model 1.
+We are, however, acutely aware that myriad factors may influence the flow, including more complex lattice motions (changing sarcomere radius) and flows between radially and axially adjacent sarcomeres.
+As a simple example, advective advantage increases in sarcomeres with larger volumes, showing that the impact on intracellular transport likely varies across system (Fig. \ref{fig:fig2}G).
+Additionally, the porosity of the z-disk might allow axial flow, challenging our assumption of the no-slip condition for Model 1.
+Finally, while sarcomeres can be tightly packed, recent reconstructions show that myofibrils form a branching network that can have significant spacing between sarcomeres \cite{Willingham2020}.
+Neighboring sarcomeres may change boundary conditions and influence the resulting flow, but as long volume change occurs, convection is necessary and may actually occur at the scale of the whole myofibril network.
 Addressing such issues would likely rely on computational fluid dynamics in which both complex motions and complex geometry can be specified.
+A first, recent finite element model of a sarcomere found that the explicit flow field is significant and radial flow was maximal at the free ends of the myofilaments \cite{Malingen2021}.